 At some point, every driver, regardless of skill or fault, will be involved in an auto accident.
 According to the American Automobile Association, a driver is almost involved in an auto accident every few months and, on average, is actually involved in one every six years.
-Out of those accidents, according to 2005 figures from the Insurance Research Council, roughly one-quarter of them result in bodily injury for which another driver is liable.
-The National Highway Safety Council and the Wall Street Journal reported that auto accidents caused more than 2 million injuries and 41,000 deaths in 2007.
+Out of those accidents, according to figures from the Insurance Research Council, roughly one-quarter of them result in bodily injury for which another driver is liable.
+The National Research Council reported that auto accidents caused more than 4 million injuries and 42,000 deaths in 2020.